asdcid/Gene-conservation-informed-contig-alignment/README.md

 ## Usage
 This method requires a genome assembly (fasta format) and a whole set of gene nt sequences (fasta format) from the same species or shorter evolutionary distance species.

-The path of BLAST and Mummer should be set into the environment path first, or change "export PATH=xxxx" in the run.sh.
+The path of BLAST and Mummer should be set into the environment path first, or change "export PATH=xxxx" in the script/run.sh.
 In addition, only the path of **genome**, **genes** and **outputDir** needed to be set. other parameters can use default.
 ```
 #############################################
 #set path of Mummer